tomasfarias/hugo-blog/content/posts/a-data-engineers-migration-guide-to-dbt-v1/index.en.md

 Before v1.0.0, installing dbt would also install all database adapters (Postgres, Snowflake, Redshift, and BigQuery).
 But now,  after installing `dbt-core`, you have to install any adapters that you need by running `pip install dbt-<adapter>`.

 This has probably brought you issues if you are running Amazon's MWAA, as the Snowflake adapter has a Rust dependency that not all platforms may support[^1].
 This was particularly annoying since the Snowflake adapter was installed even if you were not using Snowflake!
-As someone who ran into these issues a lot, I'm **very happy** to see this change, although I would have preffered the inclusion of the adapters as extras of the main `dbt-core` package to simplify the installation even more.
+As someone who ran into these issues a lot, I'm **very happy** to see this change, although I would have preferred the inclusion of the adapters as extras of the main `dbt-core` package to simplify the installation even more.

 On a minor note, support for Python 3.6 has been dropped by `dbt` v1.0.0, as we are approaching EOL.